 The U.S.-born son of Chinese parents, Ed rocketed to fame and popularity as the first full-blooded Chinese NFL player with the Buffalo Bills, Oakland Raiders and Philadelphia Eagles, after an all-star collegiate career at Virginia Tech University.
 “This is a dream opportunity for me, as well as my family,” said Ed, who recently moved to Beijing to take up residency and begin the task of developing future star players and operations for the new pro and college indoor leagues that AFL Global and the CAFL have founded.
 Ed has enlisted another family member, his cousin Shawn Zhang, as the CAFL’s Director of Player Personnel.
 “Shawn is a great athlete in own right here as a member of the China National Track Team, and he has been on the forefront of the many developing club football teams that are popping up all over China, and has played the game himself.
 I am thrilled to have him on our CAFL team,” said Wang.
 He is a link to a video that provides a bit more background on Ed: Click Here

-Ken Bozarth is Head of Football Operations for CAFL.
-Ken’s role at CAFL is to be the direct contact with the league’s players.
-Ken will help recruit players/coaches to fill roles in upcoming leagues, as well as coordinate team travel, player appearances off the field, train and support players where needed.
-Ken will also assist with personal matters that effect the team and manage new player orientation programs and initiatives
+Fiona’s role at CAFL is to coordinate league operations, manage team travel, direct player appearances off the field and support players where needed.
+Fiona will also assist with personal matters that effect the team and manage new player orientation programs and initiatives.

 VP of Broadcasting and Media Operations